 National Asbestos Exposure Register

 The purpose of the register is to have a record of potential exposure in case an individual develops an asbestos related disease in the future.
-If you think you may have been exposed to asbestos either during the course of your employment, at home or in the community, you can register your details by clicking here and completing the form.
+If you think you may have been exposed to asbestos either during the course of your employment, at home or in the community, you can register your details on the National Asbestos Exposure Register.